adrianohrl/adrianohrl.github.io/en/about.md

 The main activities during his graduation were:
 - subject monitor;
 - scientific initiation researcher;
-- Expertinos Autonomous Robotics Team member
+- Expertinos Autonomous Robotics Team member;
 - as well as, scholar in the Science without Borders (CsF) program, studying at Tennessee Technological University (**TnTech**) in United States of America (USA), sponsored by the Brazilian government (CAPES).

 In the beginning of 2016, he enrolled in the Masters program in **Electrical Engineering** at UNIFEI, in which its emphasis was **Electrical and Industrial Systems and Automation**.
 In March of 2018, he was approved in his Masters dissertation defense.
 It was named as "*TAlMech*: a Framework for the Development of Multi-Robot Task Allocation Architectures".